Thermal & Fluid Engineering

 Who Uses These Simulators?

-These tools serve TVET students studying mechanical and electrical engineering, university undergraduates in thermodynamics and fluid mechanics courses, instructors preparing demonstrations, and working engineers who need quick reference calculations.
+These tools serve engineering students studying mechanical and electrical engineering, university undergraduates in thermodynamics and fluid mechanics courses, instructors preparing demonstrations, and working engineers who need quick reference calculations.
 The interactive approach — adjusting parameters and seeing immediate visual feedback — bridges the gap between textbook theory and practical understanding, all without requiring expensive laboratory equipment or professional simulation software.

 Explore Other Categories